Rear-End Collision Motorcycle Accident Lawyer in Boston, MA

 Failure to exercise adequate care often results in rear-end collisions, which are especially perilous for people on motorcycles because they lack a vehicle frame, airbag or seat belt that come standard in passenger vehicles.
-Boston motorcycle accident attorneys at the Law Offices of Jeffrey S. Glassman can answer your questions about whether you have a viable case following a rear-end motorcycle collision.
+Boston motorcycle accident attorneys at the Jeffrey Glassman Injury Lawyers can answer your questions about whether you have a viable case following a rear-end motorcycle collision.

 It’s important that you team up with an injury law firm that has experience, resources and a track record of proven success because these types of motorcycle accidents are often some of the most devastating in terms of the extent of injuries.
 They can include:

 - Broken bones in the jaw and face;

 - Severe contusions and lacerations;

 These cases can also be challenging if you, the motorcyclist, were operating the vehicle in the rear (as the National Highway Traffic Safety Administration has reported to be the case in 68 percent of rear-end crashes involving motorcycles and passenger vehicles).
 Determining fault might also be difficult if more than two vehicles were involved (i.e., chain reaction).Massachusetts Presumes Fault of Rear Vehicle

 In general, all motorists have the responsibility to keep a safe distance from the vehicle ahead, taking into consideration both speed and existing road conditions.
 Failure to do so can create an immediate hazard that may result in a crash.